philipahn/es6/readme.md

 })()
 console.log(a)
 ```

+> One thing to keep in mind is that you'll be walking through this portion for the students.
+You want to make sure that not only is everyone comfortable with the material, but youw ant to pace yourself.
+If you feel like students are getting lost, tyou want to slow it down.
+Think of your favorite speech-giver.When possible, you also want to try and logicailly explain why a certain function has the output that it does

 ES6 introduces the concept of block scoping, which allows us to limit the scope
 of a variable declared with `let` to a given block `{ ... }`